spine-tools/Spine-Toolbox/docs/source/examples/first_relationship.rst

 Why did Bond appear below Fish?
 How is **Entity tree** sorted?
-The answer is that classes are primarily sorted by the number of dimensions with zero dimensional classes at the top.
+The answer is that classes are primarily sorted by the number of dimensions with zero-dimensional classes at the top.
 Alphabetic sorting is just secondary.

 Lastly, the description we added to Bond can be viewed as a tooltip.